

 Market Orders and Limit Orders

-There are two primary order types to trade options: Market Orders and Limit Orders.
+There are two primary order types to enter trades: Market Orders and Limit Orders.

 Market orders are placed and filled almost instantaneously.
 They are useful if you are looking to open or close a position quickly, but you may get stuck with a bad price.